yangye-huaizhou/secure-vhost/README.md

 **3.The scheduling of PD threads**

 As each VM has a separaed PD thread for copying packets.
 The CPU consumption will increase.
-To make it more CPU friendly, we schedule multiple PD threads on the same CPU core.
+To make it more CPU-friendly, we schedule multiple PD threads on the same CPU core.

 But under Linux default "SCHED_OTHER" scheduling, one PD thread may be preempted when it is in the critical zone.
 And that will cause serious dead lock (see "Known Issues" in http://doc.dpdk.org/guides/prog_guide/env_abstraction_layer.html).